DaNrd/01_APCS/projects/class/programmingContestOrientedProblem/README.md

 ## Project Description:

-I read the input with a scanner, processed it into multiple arrays (1 int[], 1 String[]), and put those arrays through functions that generated the solutions (as a double[]).
+I read the input with a scanner, processed it into an String array called input and put it through functions that prints the solutions.

 ### Errors

 No errors that I could find.
 Worked for the 8 given test cases.
+(6/8 complete in less than 4 seconds)

 ### Code Overview